Tops Charters

 Q: Where can I find redfish near Crystal River?

-A: Look for them on grass flats, around oyster bars, and in backcountry areas during moving tides, especially in 1-4 feet of water.
+A: Look for redfish on shallow flats around outer islands, near oyster bars, and along mangrove shorelines in 1-4 feet of water.

 Q: Is redfish good to eat?

-A: Yes, redfish have firm white meat with mild flavor and are excellent grilled or blackened.
-Slot-size fish provide the best table fare.
+A: Yes, redfish have mild, sweet meat that's excellent prepared many ways.
+Slot-size fish (18-27 inches) offer the best table quality.

 Q: When is the best time to catch redfish?